-Taking your kids shopping can be an arduous and dreadful task.
+Shopping with kids can be an arduous and dreadful task.
 With proper planning, however, this effective chore can be transformed into a successful outing that builds your relationship with your young ones instead of breaking it down.
 Here are some tips on shopping with kids to make things easier for everyone.

 1. Don’t wait until you’re desperate